Knofbath/kc-vita-translation/README_mith.txt

 Detailed steps from start to finish:

+The following stuff doesn't need to be done everytime, it's just preparation.

 - put unityex in ../unity_tools
 - put the decrypted game in ../kc_original
 - # unpack_original_files.pl